TVET, AE, and EiE, oh my!

 check-in banner for the World Youth Skills Day competition

 I attended the World Youth Skills Day competition, held by the Yangon Government Technical Institute.
 There, young people from across the country showcased their skills acquired at TVET institutions through projects aimed to address critical issues facing Myanmar.
-The Government of Myanmar is working to equipping youth with 21st-Century skills that will be essential in building a more sustainable future for the country, reforming the TVET sector is a key component in this endeavour.
+The Government of Myanmar is working to equipping youth with 21st-Century skills that will be essential in building a more sustainable future for the country, reforming the TVET sector is a key component in this endeavor.

 Within the AE sub-sector UNESCO Myanmar doesn’t specifically play a role, however UNESCO Bangkok, as the Mekong Cluster Office representative, does get involved and the CapED team is asked to attend Ministry meetings from time to time.
 I was able to sit in on the 9th Alternative Education Sub-Sector Working Group along with ministry officials and education development partners.
 Alternative Education is particularly important in countries where children lack access to tradition, formal education due to obstacles such as poverty or armed conflict.